Stephen Van Rensselaer: Early life

 Van Rensselaer was born in New York City, the eldest child of Stephen van Rensselaer II, the ninth patroon of Rensselaerswyck, a large land grant in Upstate New York awarded to his ancestor Kiliaen Van Rensselaer by the Dutch Republic when the region was part of the colony of New Netherland.
 His mother was Catharina Livingston, daughter of Philip Livingston, a signer of the Declaration of Independence.
 His family was very wealthy, and the Van Rensselaer Manor House was a rich childhood environment for the young boy to grow up in.
 However, his father died in 1769 when Van Rensselaer was only five.
+He grew up with the men on his maternal side and became very interested in the sciences such as mathematics, biology and chemistry.

-Van Rensselaer was raised by his mother and stepfather, the Rev. Eilardus Westerlo, whom his mother married in 1775, and his Livingston grandfather.
+Van Rensselaer was raised by his mother and stepfather, the Reverend Eilardus Westerlo, whom his mother married in 1775, and his Livingston grandfather.
 His uncle, Abraham Ten Broeck, administered the Van Rensselaer estate after the untimely death of Van Rensselaer's father.
 From an early age, Van Rensselaer was raised to succeed his father as lord of the manor.
 Stephen's younger brother Philip S. Van Rensselaer (1767–1824), later served as Mayor of Albany from 1799 to 1816 and again from 1819 to 1820.

 Van Rensselaer began attending the College of New Jersey (later Princeton); since it was near to battles of the ongoing American Revolution, he was later sent to Harvard College, from which he graduated Phi Beta Kappa with an A.B. degree in 1782.